 12. Thy navel is the Lord, thy God.
 Thou shalt not have strange navels before It.

 "'I contain multitudes!'
 Pardon me, but are you laughing or yawning?"

-  13. Academics, critics and editors are a waste of time.
+"Why bother studying?
+Academics, critics, and editors are a waste of time."

 14. Poetry can't be taught.

 "Well, not to me, at least."

 "That would require almost no one knowing a line of it written in the last two generations."